The company’s core business is not a solution model since customer groups use Credit Karma as the intermediary for their transactions.

-The Credit Karma is able to offers access to these scores for free by using tailored product ads for loans and credit cards based on an individual’s credit profile as their source of revenue.
-The adverts displayed have additional value for consumers as only products that match an individuals credit profile are displayed.
+Credit Karma offers access to these scores for free by using tailored product ads for loans and credit cards based on an individual’s credit profile as their source of revenue.
+The adverts displayed have additional value for consumers as only products that match an individual’s credit profile are displayed.
 These products are sorted and highlighted based on the probability of a customer’s application being approved.

 Credit Karma provides this service through tailored recommendations and via a search and comparison engine for credit cards and loans.
 Companies pay Credit Karma to promote their products on this engine, with Credit Karma also taking commission for lead generation.
 Credit Karma states it does not sell, rent or share information of its users.